davidtkeane/Jervis-ChatGPT/README.md

 11. Once you have tested all the files, and added the keys and stuff into the .env-clone file.
 12. Copy the .env-clone file into the main folder `<b>jervis_ChatGPT</b>` then we are ready to run the jervis.py
 13. Once all scripts have been run, and files have appeared in the test folder for conformation and you have filled up the .env-clone.
-14. Copy this file to the main jervis-ChatGPT folder with the file jervis.py, and rename .env-clone to .env
+14. Copy this file .env-clone to the main jervis-ChatGPT folder with the file jervis.py, and rename .env-clone to .env
 15. python jervis.py ( add the switches )

 16. I use <b>python jervis.py --voice elevenlabs --save</b> command to record the conversation and also to email it to my gmail account.